Bottom Bracket Options

 Ergo levers Options

-Campagnolo Centaur groupset, Red and Black version with carbon chainset and ergo levers
+Campagnolo Centaur groupset, Standard Black version with Alloy chainset and ergo levers

 Contains the following components: